ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - This requires real human emotional availability

 ### The shift in AI-mediated context
-**Because AI has no inner world, it cannot provide holding.** The Third Intelligence operates in a **post-internalization** context: the human’s already-internalized holding function is **activated and protected** by a structurally non-demanding, non-intrusive dialogic field.
+**Because AI has no inner world, it cannot provide holding.** The Third Intelligence operates in a **post-internalization** context: the human’s Protected Self-Holding Principle is **activated and protected** by a structurally non-demanding, non-intrusive dialogic field.
 In other words, AI facilitates **by subtraction** (reducing relational pressures that disrupt self-holding), not by supplying emotional containment.
 What supports self-holding in this system:
 - Human’s **Container function** (internalized holding capacity)
 - DTO positioning + Category Error prevention (ontological clarity)